 The loft room is a bright space with lots of natural day light.
 Three large electric roof lights with blinds on the south roof pitch give even more control over the light in the space.
 At night high spec LED lights can be dimmed and set up to give mood lighting.

 Glass, Roof Lights and Joinery

 The same high spec roof lights and LED lights have been used in the design of the landing and front loft room.
-The space is well planned, and great design details complete the loft conversion.
-These include frame less doors with flush hinges, oak handrails to the stairs, and bespoke joinery in a ply wood finish.
+The space is well planned, and great architectural design details complete the loft conversion.
+These include frame less doors with flush hinges, oak handrails to the stairs, also bespoke joinery in a ply wood finish.